Seshpenguin/iona/README.md

 So yea... let's see how far this gets! :tada:

-You can see the priject status [here](https://github.com/Seshpenguin/iona/projects).
+You can see the project status [here](https://github.com/Seshpenguin/iona/projects).

 ## Timeline
 Not even close (╯°□°）╯︵ ┻━┻